gbeckers/Birdwatcher/README.md

    pip install Birdwatcher
    ```

-   If instead you want the latest version of the git master branch, use:
+   If instead you want the latest version of the git main branch, use:

     ```
     pip install git+https://github.com/gbeckers/birdwatcher@main